simpledotorg/simple-server/doc/arch/018-imo-messaging.md

 We have two Imo accounts: an API test account and our real account.
 Both accounts are on Imo's production server and both have the ability to send real notifications to users' phones.
 The difference is that the test account is highly rate limited and we don't have the ability to modify it.
 We can modify our production account through their web portal, and we should be able to send 15-20 thousand requests (invitations and notifications) per second.

+Because our test account is capable of sending real messages, we should only set the API keys for lower environments when we're actively testing and have turned off any code that could accidentally send Imo notifications.

+The Imo app in the US is a different product than the Imo app used by the rest of the world.
+As a result of that, the Imo we've partnered with is not capable of sending notifications to US phone numbers.
+For testing purposes, they have a special country code "+999" for US numbers.
+To use a US number, we must first request that Imo whitelist it.
+Then we can send notifications to US phone numbers through our test account.

+Installation of Android App (perhaps testing should be its own section)

 ## Consequences

 The Imo API documentation is not exhaustive, and we've only coded for responses we've been able to find through manual testing.
 There may be additional response types we haven't accounted for.
 We will need to monitor Sentry for those and make changes accordingly.